 CoosWA's education programs are unique in our community and provide critical support/opportunity to youth who may otherwise be left behind in a traditional school setting.

 The Coos Watershed Association is committed to enhancing our community.
 Since 2005 our outreach program has emphasized improving communication and fostering cooperation with landowners throughout the watershed.

 We are also dedicated to ensuring that the youth of Coos County have an outlet to pursue careers and interests in applied sciences.
 We have created three education programs catered to meet their needs: Master Watershed Stewards, Community Stewardship Corps, and the Natural Resources Youth Leaders Program.
 In addition, we run a full-time, paid summer restoration crew with high school students across local schools through the Oregon Youth Conservation Corps (OYCC).

-Harding Learning Center students plant red-osier dogwood as part of a native coastal wetland garden at the Coos History Museum
+Harding Learning Center students plant Twinberry in a garden outside the Coos History Museum.

 During the School Year

 Master Watershed Stewards: Marshfield High School (8th-12th grade)

 Master Watershed Stewards (MWS) is a 9-month after-school program that has served over 80 high school students since 2012.
 The program is open to 8th-12th grade students interested in exploring their local watershed on Friday afternoons.
 Participants are exposed to issues such as stormwater runoff, stream restoration, fish passage, native plant propagation, basic ecological principles and much more.
 Although core curriculum tenants are maintained throughout each term, this program is also designed for flexibility, allowing us to take advantage of local issues and projects as they arise and better meet community needs.

 Community Stewardship Corps : Destinations Academy (9th-12th grade)